dequelabs/axe-core/doc/API.md

   	 	 * `selector` - string(optional, default `*`).
 A CSS selector used to identify the elements that are passed into the rule for evaluation.
   	 	 * `excludeHidden` - boolean(optional, default `true`).
 This indicates whether elements that are hidden from all users are to be passed into the rule for evaluation.
   	 	 * `enabled` - boolean(optional, default `true`).
 Whether the rule is turned on.
 This is a common attribute for overriding.
   	 	 * `pageLevel` - boolean(optional, default `false`).
 When set to true, this rule is only applied when the entire page is tested.
 Results from nodes on different frames are combined into a single result.
-Example: bypass blocks can pass regardless of if the <main> element is in the top window, or inside one of the visible frames.
+See [page level rules](#page-level-rules).
   	 	 * `any` -  array(optional, default `[]`).
 This is the list of checks that must all "pass" or else there is a violation.
   	 	 * `all` - array(optional, default `[]`).
 This is the list of checks that, if any "fails", will generate a violation.
   	 	 * `none` - array(optional, default `[]`).
 This is a list of the checks that, if none "pass", will generate a violation.